Sacred Places Near Me

 The mosque surrounding the Kaaba has been expanded numerous times throughout history.
 Major expansions occurred under various caliphs and the Ottoman Empire.
 The most significant modern expansions have taken place under Saudi rule, particularly since the 1950s.

-The Kaaba: A 13-meter tall cube covered in black silk cloth (kiswah) embroidered with gold Quranic verses.
-The cloth is replaced annually.
-The Black Stone (Hajar al-Aswad): Set in the eastern corner of the Kaaba, it is a revered rock embedded in the eastern corner of the Kaaba in Mecca's Masjid al-Haram.
-Muslims try to kiss or touch it during the ritual Tawaf.
-Maqam Ibrahim (Station of Abraham): A sacred stone kept in a glass enclosure close to the Kaaba.
-Islamic reports state that Ibrahim stood on this stone while constructing the higher parts of the Kaaba.
-The Zamzam Well: An ancient well that is believed to be the spring that God provided for Hagar and Ishmael.
-Pilgrims drink from this water, which is considered blessed.
+At the center of the mosque stands the Kaaba, a 13-meter tall cube covered in black silk cloth (kiswah) embroidered with gold Quranic verses, replaced annually.
+Set in the eastern corner is the Black Stone (Hajar al-Aswad), a revered rock that Muslims try to kiss or touch during the ritual Tawaf.
+Nearby is the Maqam Ibrahim (Station of Abraham), a sacred stone kept in a glass enclosure; Islamic tradition holds that Ibrahim stood on this stone while constructing the higher parts of the Kaaba.
+The Zamzam Well, also within the complex, is believed to be the spring that God provided for Hagar and Ishmael, and pilgrims drink from its water throughout their visit.

 The mosque currently spans over 400,000 square meters and can accommodate several million worshippers.